shutter-network/ShutterAPIHongbao/README.md

 A **hongbao** is a traditional red envelope commonly used in Chinese culture to gift money during special occasions like Lunar New Year, symbolizing good luck and prosperity.

-**Important**: This is extremely early alpha software using NanoShutter, a simplified and centralized version of Shutter.
+**Important**: This is extremely early alpha software using a centralized version of Shutter.
 Use at your own risk—assume potential loss of all connected funds.

 ---